pjustino/weatherForecast/README.md

 ## Assumptions

 1. Weather report will return on GET the temperature feel (human readable) for a 7 day's week starting from current day (not including).
+2. If a forecast is subimet for a day already in the database it will update the existing forecast.